“Those marketing guys aren’t dealing in reality.”

 Probably time to move like a crab and find another story to tell.

-For more on truth in marketing, check out THIS post.
+Go here for more on truth in marketing,